 115.11 Zero tolerance of sexual abuse and sexual harassment; PREA coordinator Auditor Overall Determination: Meets Standard Auditor Discussion The Mountrail County Correctional Center (MCCC) has a very thorough policy.
-The policy follows the guidelines of the PREA standards and they have appointed a PREA Compliance Manager who has been working to address every standard.
+The PREA Policies are 8.01 through 8.09.
+Policy 8.01 PREA - Prevention and Planning in its opening policy statement states that the MCCC has zero tolerance towards all forms of sexual abuse and sexual harassment.
+The policy follows the guidelines of the PREA standards, includes definitions, and the duties of the appointed PREA Coordinator who works to ensure every standard is met.
+The PREA Coordinator position within the jail is the Director of Security and reports directly to the Jail Administrator.
 She has the authority to develop and oversee the efforts of the facility to prevent, detect, and respond to sexual abuse and sexual harassment.
-The PREA Compliance Manager has been committed to implementing PREA standards into the jail.
-The auditor will continue to monitor throughout the corrective action period to ensure that the acting PREA Compliance Manager has sufficient time to oversee the agency's efforts.
+The PREA Coordinator has been committed to implementing PREA standards into the jail.

-115.12 Contracting with other entities for the confinement of inmates Auditor Overall Determination: Meets Standard Auditor Discussion The MCCC does not contract with other entities for confinement of inmates.
-This standard is not applicable.
+115.12 Contracting with other entities for the confinement of inmates Auditor Overall Determination: Meets Standard control room.